etalab/csv-gg/README.md

-> This tool has been integrated to https://github.com/etalab/publier.etalab.studio and is not supported anymore.
+⚠️ **This tool has been integrated to https://github.com/etalab/publier.etalab.studio and is not supported anymore.**

 ![](./public/assets/csvgg.gif)